<> <> <> <>

 Some men choose to get a hair transplant, though this is a pricey treatment with potential risks and side effects associated with it (as with any other surgical intervention).

-If you're looking for an alternative, Pilot's personalised hair loss treatment plans are designed by Dr Russel Knudsen, who has over 35 years of experience in treating male pattern baldness and over 80% of men who use this treatment keep their hair.
+If you're looking for an alternative, Pilot's personalised hair loss treatment plans are designed by Dr Russel Knudsen, who has over 35 years of experience in treating male pattern baldness.

 The right hair care products can also help promote hair growth and maintain healthy hair follicles.
 Pilot's Hair Growth Shampoo & Conditioner Duo targets thinning hair, minimises breakage and gives your follicles the best chance to thrive.